dfberry/dfberry.github.io/blog/2023-11-03-cloud-native-002-developer-environment-setup.md

 ## Check the dev container into source control

 Now that you have a working dev container, check it into source control and ask everyone on the team to try it out.
 This simple container should work on all hosts (`host` is the term for the machine running the container).
-More complicated dev containers may not work.
+More complicated dev containers may not work the first and take some tinkering.

 ## Where's the Cloud-Native?